Mumberthrax/VoatConspiracy/sidebar.md

 * /v/infowars
 * /v/alexjones

-Our friends with whom we may have a slight cultural clash:
+Our friends with whom we may have a slight cultural clash, but nontheless fulfil an important role:

 * /v/topmindsofvoat
 * /v/criticalthinking